jhh/DenonRemoteLib/README.md

 # DenonRemoteLib

+**NOTE:** This project has been replaced by [AVRConnect](https://github.com/jhh/AVRConnect) and is no longer under active development.

 A Mac iOS and OSX library for interacting with the Denon AVR-4308CI receiver via the telnet network protocol.

 ## Adding DenonRemoteLib to your project